Research Data

 Indexing Inclusion Ratio — Stock-Level Passive Ownership, 2000–2023

 A monthly panel of realized passive ownership for U.S. equities, adjusted for Active Share.
-Constructed from 13F institutional filings, Morningstar benchmark assignments, and mutual fund holdings data.
+Constructed from FactSet fund-level holdings data, Morningstar benchmark assignments, and 460+ equity index constituents.

 24%